 If you are a launching a new product, expanding your offices, or bringing another esteemed executive into your corporation, this an effective method of letting the media know about it.

-Goldman McCormick Public Relations also highly recommends that companies and individuals utilize the power of a news release to bring to the public’s attention their work on non-profits and other worthy charities.
+Goldman McCormick Public Relations also highly recommends that companies and individuals utilize the power of a news release to bring their work with nonprofits and other worthy charities to the public’s attention.

 We also recommend that your press release shouldn’t be longer than one page and should be just long enough to cover the six basic elements: who, what, when, where, why and how.
 The answers to these six questions should be mentioned in order of their importance to the story.

 A press release should not be used to hype your company or express personal opinions.
-A release is merely presenting the information and showing why it’s relevant to that publication in hopes they’ll write about it.
+A release is merely presenting the information, and showing why it’s relevant to that publication, in hopes that they’ll write about it.

 Press releases can establish you as an industry expert.
-With today’s online press releases, the media is no longer the only audience you’re writing for.
+With today’s online press releases, the media is no longer the only audience for which you’re writing.
 80 million people get their news online every day.
-Many of these people are your Clients & Customers.
+Many of these people are your clients and customers.

 Goldman McCormick Public Relations can write a comprehensive press release about you, your book, or your company and distribute it to thousands of journalists & BNB Publications.